sisocobacho/stackinvaders/README.md

 - Create a ranking of tops score.
 Given the 1,2,3 place unique ntfs.
 - Adding sound to the game.
 - Adding explotion effects
-- Making the game playable on movile
+- Making the game playable on mobile

 ## Social Media